KalaKit/KalaWindow/_external_shared/KalaHeaders/README.md

 ## Hierarchy utils

-- parent-child hierarchy management
-- fast lookup through recursive traversal across parents, children and siblings
+Provides parent-child hierarchy management and fast lookup through recursive traversal across parents, children and siblings

+ Requirements:
-You must name each Hierarchy struct as 'hierarchy', this is a limit of C++ templates so there is no way around it.
+- You must name each Hierarchy struct as 'hierarchy', this is a limit of C++ templates so there is no way around it
+- You must assign 'thisObject' as the class this struct is attached to

 ### Available date format types